Always From Scratch

 Why You Need to Make This!

-Whenever I'm planning my meals for the holidays, I always include baked pasta dishes.
-Anything that I can prepare before the day of is perfect because it's less work I have to do while people are standing in my kitchen.
+Whenever I'm planning my meals for the holidays, I always include baked pasta dishes like Stuffed Shells, Authentic Italian Lasagna, or Authentic Italian Baked Ziti.
+Anything that I can prepare in advance helps create less work the day of the holiday, which means more time with my family.

 Ingredient Notes and Substitutions

-Crushed Tomatoes.
+• Crushed Tomatoes.
 I usually don't buy crushed tomatoes.
 I take a can of whole plum tomatoes and put them in the blender.
-You could also replace the sauce altogether with a jar of sauce if that's easier for you.
+You could also replace the sauce altogether with a jar of sauce or use Authentic Italian Sunday Sauce if you're going to be making meatballs or braciole to serve with the stuffed shells.

-Shells.
+• Shells.
 The shells are a conduit to get the ricotta into your mouth.
-You could also stuff manicotti if you prefer.
+You could also stuff manicotti if you prefer to make a Baked Manicotti.
 Make sure you don't cook them all the way through.
 I think halfway is the perfect amount.

 *Please see the recipe card below for more information on ingredients.